yuvraj1803/vm_translator/README.md

 **VM Translator (Hack Architecture)**

-The Hack Virtual Machine Translator converts the VM code to the Hack Assembly code.
+The Hack Virtual Machine Translator converts the VM code **(similar to Java's Byte Code)** to the Hack Assembly code.
 This piece of software has been written in C++17.
 This project takes advantage of the C++ Standard Template Library and the I/O Streams.

 <img width="821" alt="project_diagram" src="https://user-images.githubusercontent.com/37622719/205267717-b3a06f18-1168-4c21-af23-de865f8b4373.png">